sergeyksv/tinyhook/README.md

 * work as smart hub, dispatching events only to clients that need them (subscribe)
 * emits 'hook::newListener' with handler 'function (type, hookName)'
 * accept also 'port' and 'host' for options (without 'hook-' prefix)
+* linked by default to lightweight forever replacement (tinyforever)

 ## MIT License